irmen/Serpent/README.md

 and is represented by the special value:  ``{'__class__':'float','value':'nan'}`` We chose not to encode it as just the string 'NaN' because that could cause memory issues when used in multiplications.

+Jython's ast module cannot properly parse some literal reprs of unicode strings.
+This is a known bug http://bugs.jython.org/issue2008 It seems to work when your server is Python 2.x but safest is perhaps to make sure your data to parse contains only ascii strings when dealing with Jython.
+Serpent checks for possible problems and will raise an error if it finds one, rather than continuing with string data that might be incorrect.